8 Types of Frogs in Costa Rica

 1. Red-Eyed Tree Frog

-Moving along, you may come across the Red-Eyed Tree Frog while in Costa Rica.
+Moving along, you may encounter the Red-Eyed Tree Frog in Costa Rica.
 As its name suggests, this frog is easily identifiable by its large red eyes!
 It has a vibrant green body with yellow stripes running along its back and sides.
 This species is particularly interesting because it can often be found nesting high up in the tree canopy or low near streams or rivers.

-These types of frogs in Costa Rica inhabit lowland rainforests, primarily near water sources such as rivers and creeks.
-They are well adapted for life in the canopy and have large adhesive toe pads to help them climb trees and other vegetation.
+These types of frogs inhabit lowland rainforests in Costa Rica, primarily near water sources such as rivers and creeks.
+They are well adapted for life in the canopy and have large adhesive toe pads to help climb trees and other vegetation.
 The males have a bright red eye that is used to ward off predators and attract mates.

 They also have a distinctive blue coloration on their sides and back.
 During the day, they can usually sleep with their eyes shut in crevices or on the underside of leaves.
 At night, they feed on insects, spiders, and small invertebrates.